 Supervisor: Dr. Hannah Sullivan

-My research is funded by All Souls College, the Arts and Humanities Research Council, and the Clarendon Fund.
+My research is funded by All Souls College, the Arts and Humanities Research Council, and the Clarendon Fund, and in 2022-23 I will be a Stipendiary Lecturer in English at New College.

 Publications: